Path Development Network with Finite-dimensional Lie Group Representation: Numerical experiments

+The path development network with suitably chosen matrix Lie group has a broad range of capabilities (\emph{e.g.}, capturing long-term dependencies, handling irregular time series, improving training stability and convergence rate) for a wide range of applications (e.g. character trajectories, audio, images).
+This is demonstrated using the following datasets.
+(1) Character Trajectories (\cite{bagnall2018uea}).
+(2) Speech Commands dataset (\cite{warden2018speech}).
+(3) Sequential MNIST(\cite{le2015simple}), permuted sequential MNIST (\cite{le2015simple}), and sequential CIFAR-10 (\cite{chang2017dilated}).

+We benchmark the proposed development models with various models, including RNN-based and/or continuous time series models (\emph{e.g.}, LSTM, NCDE, GRU-ODE) as baselines and state-of-the-art (SOTA) models for each task.

-\subsection{Speech Command dataset}
+\subsubsection{Speech Command dataset}

 We first demonstrate the performance of the path development network on the Speech Commands dataset (\cite{warden2018speech}) as an example of high-dimensional long time series.
 We follow \cite{kidger2020neural} to precompute mel-frequency cepstrum coefficients of the audio recording and consider a balanced classification task of predicting a spoken word.
-This processed dataset consists of 34975 samples of secondly audio recordings, represented in a regularly spaced time series of length 169 and path dimension 20. \paragraph{Dimension reduction of the path development.} To make comparison between the signature and development features, we apply linear model to both features on the Speech Command dataset and compare the corresponding classification accuracy and feature dimension.
-In \cref{fig:SC_data_sig_dev_comp}, the curve of test accuracy against feature dimension of the development (Red) is consistently above that of the signature (Blue).
-To achieve comparable test accuracy, the required dimension of the development is much less than that of the signature, thanks to the data-adaptive nature of the development layer.
-The development layer with matrix Lie group of order 30 achieves an accuracy about 86\% of that of the signature, but with dimension reduced by a factor of 9 (900 \emph{v.s.} 8420).
+This processed dataset consists of 34975 samples of secondly audio recordings, represented in a regularly spaced time series of length 169 and path dimension 20.